 - Model Training is Tied to Model Evaluation

 Finally, after a period of rigorous training, it’s time for the ultimate test – evaluation.
-Here, we introduce the model to a fresh set of data (test dataset), an unseen exam paper, if you will.
-By applying various metrics such as accuracy, precision, recall, or mean squared error, we gauge the performance, determining whether our model is ready for the real world or if it needs more training wheels.
+Here, we introduce the model to a fresh set of data (test dataset).
+We gauge the performance by applying various metrics such as accuracy, precision, recall, or mean squared error.
+This tells us if the model is ready to use or if it needs more work.

 The Steps in the Model Training Stage